Lena Katina: Early years

 Katina was born in Moscow on 4 October 1984 to musician Sergey Katin.
 Starting at just four years old, on her father's initiative, Katina began to attend various sport and music clubs.
 When she was seven, Katina began regular school and within a year, she entered music school for piano classes.
 When she was ten, she joined the children's group Avenue as a soloist, singing with the ensemble for the next three years.
 When she was thirteen, she became a member of the vocal and instrumental group Neposedy, where she met Julia Volkova, and the two became friends.
 At the age of fourteen, she was successfully cast as a member of the pop duo t.A.T.u., together with Volkova.

 Music career

-1999–2014: t.A.T.u.
+1999–2011: t.A.T.u.

-Creator and then-manager of t.A.T.u., Ivan Shapovalov, has stated that the idea for the group stemmed from the common male fascination with schoolgirl lesbian lovers.

-After auditioning 400 girls, Shapovalov selected Katina at the age of fourteen.
-With the project still in development, Katina had the opportunity to record demos, including "Belochka" and "Yugoslavia".
-The then-fourteen-year-old Julia Volkova was added to the project some time afterward, and in 2001, the duo rose to popularity in Russia and later in the world.

-Feeling satisfied with his choices, Shapovalov signed Volkova and Katina to t.A.T.u., but the contract also demanded that the girls present a lesbian image.
-After breaking away in 2004, the girls came clean and stated that Shapovalov had created the image, and that they were even told what to say in interviews.